For Ukrainians2026-03-19T13:53:51+01:00

 Re:Match itself does not grant legal status and cannot guarantee which residence permit will be issued.

-Will I get a German residence permit if I already have one in Poland and receive welfare benefits there?2026-02-06T17:25:43+01:00
+Will I get a German residence permit if I already have one in Poland or another EU country?2026-03-18T15:29:16+01:00

 We kindly refer you to official information from the German authorities for legally binding advice.
 The information below is a general explanation and does not replace individual legal assessment.